etsa2103/flexbot_capstone/README.md

 1. Power off the robot completely.
 2. Flip the robot upside down.
 3. Remove the charging pad bracket.
-4. Locate the microSD card inserted in the APB (Auxiliary Processing Board).
+4. Locate the microSD card inserted in the APB (Application Processing Board).

 > **Note:** For a detailed overview of FlexBot hardware components, refer to the [hardware documentation](https://miro.com/app/board/uXjVJ2xI5w8=/?share_link_id=938604789528).